k2-fsa/k2/docs/source/core_concepts/index.rst

 :cite:`mohri2008speech` for an introduction about weighted finite state acceptor (WFSA) and weighted finite state transducer (WFST).

-We use FSA to represent either WFSA or WFST in k2.
+We use FSA to indicate either WFSA or WFST in k2.

 A simple FSA example